TripTraka/techtest/README.md

 Project Setup:

 The ASP.NET 8 project is located in the aspnet/TestTestAspNet folder of the repository.
-The data source is the same as the android project and is located in aspnet/TechTestAspNet Data loading and display is already implemented for you
+The data source is the same as the android project and is located in aspnet/TechTestAspNet/Data, however the loading and display is already implemented for you.

 ### Controller and View Modifications: